Louis-MG/sgrep1.0/README.txt

 On my equipment, sgrep searches 13GB of sorted text with over 500 million lines in just a few 1/1000ths of a second.

+Only the documentation page is left at: https://sgrep.sourceforge.net/